 Agencies working to reduce nutrients in Minnesota's waters

 Agencies and stakeholders are working together in Minnesota to address excessive levels of nutrients – primarily phosphorus and nitrogen – to improve water quality at home and downstream.

-The draft Minnesota Nutrient Reduction Strategy is now available for public review and comment through December 18, 2013.
+The public review and comment period for the draft Minnesota Nutrient Reduction Strategy is now over.
 The conversation begun during this comment period will be integrated to strengthen the recommendations contained in the strategy.
 Once finalized, this initial iteration of the strategy will serve as a guide for the reduction of nutrients throughout Minnesota.